Important Message from Acadiana Legal Service Corporation

 - Disaster unemployment assistance of $108 per week for those who aren’t eligible for state unemployment and who are unemployed as a direct result of the storm.

 - Flood Insurance Claims, What to Expect During Process.

 - Additional FEMA Resources.

-- DSNAP has been approved for parishes declared for disaster assistance.
+- DSNAP has been approved for parishes declared for disaster assistance for Hurricane Laura.
 If you currently are registered for SNAP, you do not need to re-register.
 Registration for DSNAP is online at http://www.dcfs.la.govor by clicking here.

 - DSNAP application schedule.

 - SNAP Recipients impacted by Hurricane Laura may be eligible for Replacement SNAP Benefits.

 - The State of Louisiana has created a site where residents can find important updates, information and links to valuable resources.
 Click here to view the site.